-Do you have any wonderful projects coming up in the near future?
+Do you have any exciting projects coming up soon?

-Do you think music plays a very important role in a student’s education?
+Do you think music plays a significant role in a student’s education?
 Why?

 Of course - I wouldn’t be a Music Teacher if I didn’t think this.
 Now let me give some reasons why: